zanderhinton/causal_inf_clutch_shooting/doc/report.md

 </table>

-Clearly there are some pretty stark differences in shooting percentages between non-clutch and clutch shots for both two pointers and three pointers.
+There are some pretty stark differences in shooting percentages between non-clutch and clutch shots for both two pointers and three pointers.
 However, we are clearly not comparing apples to apples in terms of shot difficulty.
 For both two pointers and three pointers, the average clutch shot attempt is from farther away, has a closer defender and is off the back of a longer individual effort (more dribbles and a longer touch time).
 These in total make it obvious that average clutch shot attempts on average are much harder than non clutch attempts, and cannot be compared directly.
 A strategy to account for the difficulty of a shot is needed in order to make a fair comparison between a clutch shot and a non-clutch shot when trying to estimate a causal impact of the clutch situation on shooting accuracy.

 #### Causal Inference in Observational Studies